Skip to main content

 • The request field matches the endpoint path exactly (e.g., "/api/v4/trade-account/balance").

-• The nonce is a string (not an integer) and is larger than the previous request’s nonce.
+• The nonce is an integer larger than the previous request’s nonce — use Unix milliseconds.

 • The HMAC uses the Base64-encoded string as input, not the raw JSON.